Upho lattices II: ways of realizing a core: Introduction

 \subsection{Acknowledgments}

-We thank the following people for useful comments related to this work: Ziyao Fu, Yibo Gao, Jon McCammond, Yulin Peng, and Yuchong Zhang.
+We thank Ziyao Fu, Yibo Gao, Jon McCammond, Yulin Peng, David Speyer, and Yuchong Zhang for useful comments related to this work.
 SageMath~\cite{Sage} was an important computational aid in this research.
+Finally, we thank the anonymous referees for their careful reading of our paper, and useful comments.